OSGeo/PROJ/docs/source/community/rfc/rfc-5.rst

 - Each file will be named according to the following pattern ``${agency_name}_${filename}[.ext]``.
-For example fr_ign_ntf_r93.tif This convention should allow packagers, if the need arise, to be able to split the monolothic package in smaller ones, based on criterion related to the country.
+For example fr_ign_ntf_r93.tif This convention should allow packagers, if the need arise, to be able to split the monolithic package in smaller ones, based on criterion related to the country.

   The agency name is the one you can see from the directory names at https://github.com/OSGeo/PROJ-data/.
   ``${agency_name}`` itself is structure like ``${two_letter_country_code_of_agency_nationality}_${some_abbreviation}``
-  (with the exception of eur_nkg, for the Nordic Geodetic Commission which isn't affiliated to a single country but to some european countries, and follows the general scheme)
+  (with the exception of eur_nkg, for the Nordic Geodetic Commission which isn't affiliated to a single country but to some European countries, and follows the general scheme)

 - https://github.com/OSGeo/proj-datumgrid and related packages will only be